Alabama Student Rural Health Association (ASRHA)

 The Pre-Dental Society is an invaluable resource for students interested in pursuing a career in dentistry.
 The society meets bi-weekly to share information beneficial to pre-health students, in general, but more specifically pre-dental students.
 Occasional visits from current professionals in dentistry as well as dental students provide a unique insider’s scoop to the field of dentistry!
 Shadowing opportunities, community service projects, as well as planned trips to tour schools of dentistry are all part of what the Pre-Dental Society has to offer.

-Meetings: Wednesdays at 7pm in Lloyd 119
+Meetings: Wednesdays at 7pm in room TBD

 Students United with America’s Toothfairy